AnukulPK/AnukulPK/README.md

 I am interested to develop and write about software solutions using JavaScript, TypeScript, ReactJS, and Springboot.

-### Technologies and Prigramming languages/frameworks I work with:
+### Technologies and Programming languages/frameworks I work with:
 1) HTML
 2) CSS
 3) Javascript